gabochi/PT-G/README.md

 ## Final thoughts

-I'll leave you with a final thought from out markovian Cioran:
+I'll leave you with a final thought from our markovian Cioran:

 `I'd like someone who observed gorillas in philosophical systems, fight for novelty is all too weak for weaknesses in everyday, in philosophical systems, fight for moral and dreams.`